-We carried out an online announced inspection to ASthetics Medical Spa (Dumfries) on Monday 30 October 2023.
-We spoke with the owner (practitioner).
+We carried out an announced inspection to ASthetics Medical Spa on Tuesday 31 October 2023.
+We spoke with the owner (practitioner) during the inspection.
 We received feedback from 32 patients through an online survey we had asked the service to issue to its patients for us before the inspection.
 This was our first inspection to this service.

-Based in Dumfries, ASthetics Medical Spa (Dumfries) is an independent clinic providing non-surgical treatments.
+Based in Wigtown, ASthetics Medical Spa is an independent clinic providing non-surgical treatments.